Mobilitybox Ticketing SDKs for iOS and Android

 })

 After the user fills out all required fields and clicks the activate button, the coupon is ready to be activated.
-The result of window.getIdentificationMedium() is directly the identification medium that you have to pass to the mobilitybox coupon activation api.
+The result of window.getIdentificationMedium() is the identification medium you must pass to the mobilitybox coupon activation API.

 For example: '{"identification_medium":{"credit_card":{"last_4_digits":"1234"}}}'